Nusplingen Limestone: History

 The Nusplingen Limestone was first discovered in the first half of the 19th century.
 In 1839, Friedrich Kinzelbach, a doctor working in Nusplingen, led Friedrich August von Quenstedt to a quarry a farmer used to retrieve floor tiles.
 Friedrich Kinzelbach presumably led Quenstedt to the locality after hearing his talks about the Solnhofen Limestone.
 Quenstedt recognized the Importance of the locality, commenting on how fossil-rich the locality is, mentioning numerous fossils of Lumbricaria and numerous fish scales.
 In 1839, Quenstedt introduced the term "Nusplinger Plattenkalk" (Nusplingen Limestone) for the quarry's limestone.
 Quenstedt's writing about the locality resulted in the collection of fossil material by the bishop Oskar Fraas.
-In 1849, he held a essay on the Nusplingen Limestone at the meeting of German naturalists and doctors in Regensburg.
+In 1849, he held an essay on the Nusplingen Limestone at the meeting of German naturalists and doctors in Regensburg.
 Later, in 1850, Count Wilhelm von Württemberg gave a lecture on the concept of sourcing lithography stones from Nusplingen.
 Oskar Fraas motivated the businessman Christian Fuchs from Stuttgart to start sourcing rock from Nusplingen in 1853, and the first big quarry was created after that.
-Unfortunately the limestone from Nusplingen was not usable for lithography, but the fossil collection of Oskar Fraas had grown immensely, and Quenstedt also began collecting fossils from the site.
+The limestone from Nusplingen was not usable for lithography, but the fossil collection of Oskar Fraas had grown immensely, and Quenstedt also began collecting fossils from the site.
 Friedrich Eser, who also collected fossils from Nusplingen, called the site a "paternal Solnhofen".
 In the year 1855, the first pterosaur remains were found, specimens of Rhamphorhynchus and Cycnorhamphus.